BigBabay/AsyncConverter/README.md

 # AsyncConverter

-This is an implementation of a ReSharper Plugin that converts your synchronous code to it's asynchronous version and helps you to write your own asynchronous applications.
+This is an implementation of a ReSharper Plugin that converts your synchronous code to its asynchronous version and helps you to write your own asynchronous applications.

-# Convert Any Method to It's Async Implementation
+# Convert Any Method to Its Async Implementation

 AsyncConverter can:

 1. Replace a returning type with generic or non-generic `Task<T>` or `Task`
 2. Rename a hierarchy of overridden methods from _&lt;MethodName&gt;_ to _&lt;MethodName&gt;Async_
 3. Add the `System.Threading.Tasks` to a usings declaration
-4. Analyze a method body and replace the every synchronous call with it's `async` implementation if exists.
+4. Analyze a method body and replace the every synchronous call with its `async` implementation if exists.
 5. Analyze a method body and replace the every `.Result` call with the `await` call.
 6. Analyze usage of a processed method.
-If the method is called from `async` context the AsyncConverter will replace it's call with the `await` expression, otherwise it will just call `.Result` or `.Wait()`
+If the method is called from `async` context the AsyncConverter will replace its call with the `await` expression, otherwise it will just call `.Result` or `.Wait()`

 ![Converter Mathod To Async](ReadMe/MathodToAsyncConverter.gif)